What Is Spondyloarthritis?

 Doctors can't cure spondyloarthritis, but some things can help:

-NSAIDs like naproxen, ibuprofen, meloxicam, or indomethacin can help with your symptoms.
+- Nonsteroidal anti-inflammatory drugs.
+NSAIDs like ibuprofen, indomethacin (Tivorbex), meloxicam (Mobic), and naproxen (Aleve, Anaprox, Naprosin) can help with your symptoms.

-Corticosteroid medication.
-Shots in your joints or in the membrane around your tendon (sheaths) can work quickly.
-This option's best if your joint swelling is in one specific area.
+- Corticosteroid medication.
+Shots in your joints or in the membrane around your tendon can work quickly.
+This option works best if your joint swelling is in one specific area.

-Antibiotics.
-If you have reactive arthritis, which begins with a bacterial infection, antibiotics can help, at least initially.
+- Antibiotics.
+If you have reactive arthritis, which begins with a bacterial infection, antibiotics can help, at least at first.

-Disease-modifying antirheumatic drugs.
-DMARDs such as sulfasalazine (Azulfidine) and methotrexate work best if you have arthritis that affects the joints in your arms and legs.
+- Disease-modifying antirheumatic drugs.
+DMARDs such as methotrexate and sulfasalazine (Azulfidine) work best if you have arthritis that affects the joints in your arms and legs.
 Your doctor may prescribe these to help your symptoms and prevent joint damage.

 - Surgery.
 Over time, inflammation can damage the cartilage in your hips, causing pain and problems with movement.
 In that case, you may need a hip replacement.
-In rare cases, spinal surgery might be necessary.
+In rare cases, you might need spinal surgery.

-You can lessen some of the pain and other bad effects without medication or surgery:
+To ease some of the pain and other bad effects without medication or surgery, take these steps: